 Inanna (Sumerian) - Goddess of love, war, and fertility.
 Inanna was the personification of the morning and evening star.
 Her beautiful name means "lady of the sky."
 This Goddess is closely linked to Ishtar and Nin-anna.

 Indunn (Nordic) - Goddess of youth and springtime.
-Her name means she who renews and has several alternative spellings including Indun, Iduna and Idhunna.
+Her name means she who renews and has several alternative spellings of this Goddess name includes Indun, Iduna and Idhunna.

 Iris (Greek) - Goddess of the rainbow and messenger to the Gods.
 Her name means rainbow in her native language.